Apple Hospitality REIT, Inc. (APLE) CEO Justin Knight on Q1 2020 Results - Earnings Call Transcript

 Our efforts to preserve our business and ensure our ability to thrive in future years have required us to make difficult decisions that affect our corporate employees, our shareholders and the associates in our hotels.
 It is incredibly difficult for us to come to terms with the number of hotel associates that have been furloughed or laid off across our portfolio and the entire hotel industry, as a result of the abrupt changes in demand caused by COVID-19.

-While we do not yet know how long the current situation will last, we look forward to a time when we can resume more normal operations and add back staff at our hotels as the environment improved.
+While we do not yet know how long the current situation will last, we look forward to a time when we can resume more normal operations and add back staff at our hotels as the environment improves.

 Through February, RevPAR for our portfolio was essentially flat despite challenging year-over-year comps.
-Occupancies began to drop beginning the second week of March and by month end has settled between 15% and 16%, but we began to see modest improvement in occupancies in the second half of April.

-We expect the current health and economic crisis to materially impact our business through the remainder of the year.
-Since the onset of the pandemic, our team members have been diligently working in collaboration with our brands management companies, banking teams in the industry associations to navigate the current environment, maintain a sound liquidity position, effectively adapt our business and safeguard long-term value for our shareholders.
+Occupancies began to drop beginning the second week of March and by month end has settled between 15% and 16%.
+While we began to see modest improvement in occupancies in the second half of April, we expect the current health and economic crisis to materially impact our business through the remainder of the year.
+Since the onset of the pandemic, our team members have been diligently working in collaboration with our brands management companies, banking teams and the industry associations to navigate the current environment, maintain a sound liquidity position, effectively adapt our business and safeguard long-term value for our shareholders.

 As occupancy levels for our hotels began to decline in March, we moved quickly to adjust the staffing model at our hotels and reduced other operating expenses in an effort to preserve cash and minimize near-term losses.
-Working with our management companies, we established minimum staffing levels for our hotels, reducing staffing by 70% to 75% on average with our brands allowing flexibility to adjust the operating models and response to the crisis.
+Working with our management companies, we established minimum staffing levels for our hotels, reducing staffing by 70% to 75% on average with our brands allowing flexibility to adjust the operating models in response to the crisis.

 We dramatically reduced food and beverage spend, eliminated housekeeping during stay overs, and worked with vendors to suspend or meaningfully reduce the cost of services.
-Utilizing energy management systems installed over the past several years, we were able to monitor energy usage in real time to achieve reductions in utility costs, while insurance settings to protect and preserve our assets.
+Utilizing energy management systems installed over the past several years, we were able to monitor energy usage in real time to achieve reductions in utility costs, while ensuring settings that protect and preserve our assets.

 Together with our third-party management companies, we have enhanced our sales efforts by focusing on demand generators related to COVID-19 specific opportunities in certain markets and identifying other sectors that may have lodging needs including construction, manufacturing, government and maintenance industries.
 Our management teams are also working with existing customers to move business to later in the year.
 As local governments begin to loosen restrictions, we expect the pace and recovery across our markets to vary.

 Our portfolio is diversified across 87 markets with the majority of our hotels located in drive-to locations.
-In line with industry expectations, we believe that these are transient demands would be the first return will drive two destinations among the first to benefit.
+In line with industry expectations, we believe that leisure transient demand will be the first to return with drive to destinations among the first to benefit.
 We are already implementing enhanced sanitation protocols that will help to ensure our hotels meet evolving customer expectations.
 We are deeply committed to the overall health and wellbeing of all hotel associates and guests, and we'll continue to work closely with the brands and our management companies to provide the highest level of sanitation and safety of our hotels.

 Our diversified portfolio of rooms focused hotels is uniquely positioned to effectively adapt to changing market conditions.
-To date, only one of our hotels are Courtyard and Carolina Beach temporarily closed following a local government mandate prohibiting short-term much in the area.
+To date, only one of our hotels our Courtyard in Carolina Beach temporarily closed following a local government mandate prohibiting short-term lodging in the area.
 So we have consolidated operations in markets where we own multiple hotels in order to drive incremental cost savings.
 Besides an efficient design of our hotels, along with employees who have been cross-trained in multiple functional areas have enabled us to effectively serve our guests with minimal staff present at each hotel.

 In conjunction with our operational response, we implemented a variety of cost-containment initiatives at the corporate level to preserve and bolster liquidity.
 We made the difficult decision to suspend monthly distributions beginning with our April distribution.
 We recognized the importance of our monthly distributions to our shareholders, while we do not yet know how long the current situation will last, we are working diligently to ensure that we will be well positioned as the economy recovers and operating environment improves.

-In March, our Executive Chairman, Board of Directors and I all voluntarily reduced our compensation for the year, and Bryan Perry and Krissy Gathright voluntarily defer receive of payment under their separation agreements, which would have otherwise been paid out in the second quarter.
+In March, our Executive Chairman, Board of Directors and I all voluntarily reduced our compensation for the year, and Bryan Perry and Krissy Gathright voluntarily deferred receipt of payment under their separation agreements, which would have otherwise been paid out in the second quarter.
 Combined with anticipated reductions and payouts under our executive incentive program and other G&A costs, we anticipate a reduction of corporate expenses of approximately 25% for the year as compared to our February 2020 forecast and approximately 30% as compared to 2019.

 Our brand partners have been exceptional to work with throughout this crisis.
-With the easy to brand renovation requirements, we're able to postpone all non-essential capital improvement projects for the year, focusing the remaining spend on asset protection projects and other needs as they arise.
+With the easing of brand renovation requirements, we're able to postpone all non-essential capital improvement projects for the year, focusing the remaining spend on asset protection projects and other needs as they arise.
 During the three months ended March 31, 2020, the Company invested approximately $24 million in capital expenditures and anticipates spending an additional $10 million to $15 million during the remainder of 2020, approximately $50 million less than originally planned.

 Prior to the onset of COVID-19, our team had been focused on value creation through thoughtful capital allocation and during the first quarter, we sold our SpringHill Suites in Sanford, Florida, and SpringHill Suites in Boise, Idaho for a total combined gross sales price of approximately $45 million, and the Company recognized a gain on sale of approximately $9 million.

 In April, we closed on the dual-branded Hampton Inn & Suites and Home2 Suites in Cape Canaveral, Florida, a development project which we had contracted for in 2018.
-The purchase price was approximately $47 million, which was funded by $25 million of cash on hand and a note with the developer for approximately $22 million, but its payable in 2021.
+The purchase price was approximately $47 million, which was funded by $25 million of cash on hand and a note with the developer for approximately $22 million, that is payable in 2021.

-Part of our strategy has been to partner with trusted developers to invest in new non-productive go high quality assets.
-And prior to 2020, we entered into contracts with a central purchase of three additional hotels for a combined total expected purchase price of approximately $113 million, including a dual-branded Hyatt House and Hyatt Place in Tempe, Arizona, and Hilton Garden Inn in Madison, Wisconsin.
+Part of our strategy has been to partner with trusted developers to invest in new non-prototypical high quality assets.
+And prior to 2020, we entered into contracts with a potential purchase of three additional hotels for a combined total expected purchase price of approximately [$113] [ph] million, including a dual-branded Hyatt House and Hyatt Place in Tempe, Arizona, and Hilton Garden Inn in Madison, Wisconsin.

 Assuming all conditions to closing are met, we anticipate acquiring the Tempe hotels during the second half of this year and the Madison Hotel in 2021.
 Subsequent to the end of the first quarter, we terminated the contract for the purchase of Courtyard by Marriott in Denver, Colorado, which has not yet begun construction.